analoncur3/Voter-ID-US-News-Media/Update.md

 10. After this initial data gathering I revisited the original table of outlets of interest.
 We discard the *National Review*  and *Chicago Tribune* because of their limited timeframe and lack of sources retrieved.
 We discard the *Washington Examiner*, *Wall Street Journal* and *Vox* because of lack of sources found/retrieved.
 We discard *MSNBC* as it's a TV cable channel providing NBC News coverage.
 We end up with:
   - Right-wing news media: *Fox News, Washington Times, NY Post, Breitbart, Free Beacon* and *Daily Caller*.
   - Left-wing news media: *The Washington Post, The New York Times, CNN, NBC News, USA Today* and *Huffington Post*.
 11. Seeing only 14 *The New York Times* stories were collected via NewsPlease, we get the stories via NexisUni using LexisNexisTools (1097 stories found - excluding duplicates).
-We combine this data with the mediacloud data, which results in **4491** stories, 2768 from left wing media and 1723 from right wing media.
+We combine this data with the mediacloud data, which results in **4491** documents, 2768 from left wing media and 1723 from right wing media.
-12. After again removing articles without a date of the NY Times (nexisuni) data, the final corpus ends up being **4485** articles.
+12. After again removing articles without a date of the NY Times (nexisuni) data, the final corpus ends up being **4485** documents.
-13. I then organised the data by Congress.
-My initial thoughts after seeing the barplot below is how similar this descriptive data looks compared to Congressional speeches.
-We can see more left-wing articles about voter ID in the first few congresses, with more and more articles from right-wing media in during more recent congressional sessions.
+13. I then sorted the data by Congress.
+My initial thoughts after seeing the barplot below is how similar this descriptive data looks compared to corpus of Congressional speeches.
+We can see more left-wing articles about voter ID in the first few congresses, with more and more articles from right-wing media during more recent congressional sessions.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/89010445/163991662-3922664b-d5d7-4d16-8382-1f5f7f245317.PNG" alt="Sublime's custom image"/, style="width:300px;">
 </p>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/89010445/163992071-50345db5-9850-4381-a0bd-2d64d794806c.png" alt="Sublime's custom image"/, style="width:300px;">
 </p>

+14. I then tried plotting the articles by day and realised theres 24 articles published before 2013.
+I think this happened when the articles were retrieved via NewsPlease so I removed these from the corpus, total documents now **4467**.
+15.